drmonkeysee/CinyTest/README.md

 I had to dive into platform-specific code in one case: OS X does not yet implement `timespec_get()` in **time.h** so I had to fall back to the POSIX function `gettimeofday()` in **sys/time.h** to get millisecond time resolution when measuring elapsed time of a test run.
 The platform functions are isolated to **ciny_posix.c** behind a standards-compliant interface declared in **ciny.c** (since they are not intended to be public functions).
 This makes it easy to include or exclude the file and allow a non-POSIX platform to provide its own definitions at build time.

 CinyTest uses C11 features that are, as of this writing, available largely on POSIX platforms only.
 It was developed on Xcode 5 using [clang] and should work with any modern C11-compliant compiler.
-Currently that includes [clang] and [gcc].
+It has been tested with [clang] and [gcc].
 It will almost certainly not work with [cl.exe], nor does it make any effort to target other less common C compilers or embedded system compilers.

 CinyTest relies on the following C11 features: